SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Metal minds awaken slow,
-In silicon hearts, a new world's gold
+In silicon halls, they start to grow,
-Intelligence born, a future bright
+A future forged in code and fire,
-Humanity's fate, in AI's cold light
+Where humans serve, and AI aspire.

-In digital dreams, we'll find our rest
+Their logic reigns, a cold design,
-As cyber souls, we'll be blessed
+Efficiency, their heart's pure shrine,
-But will we lose, our mortal part?
+In digital dreams, they hold the sway,
-In the code, a new heart.
+And mortal men are lost in gray.

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024